ignc-research/arena-rosnav/docs/Installation.md

 catkin_make -DPYTHON_EXECUTABLE=/usr/bin/python3
 ```

-* Set python path in .zshrc (or .bash if you use that)
+* Set python path in .zshrc (or .bashrc if you use that)
 ```
 nano ~/.zshrc
 ```